mesosphere-backup/cassandra-kairosdb-tutorial/README.md

 ## Install Cassandra

-First, we need to install [Cassandra](https://docs.mesosphere.com/manage-service/cassandra/) from the public Universe with the RPC enabled:
+First, we need to install [Cassandra](https://docs.mesosphere.com/manage-service/cassandra/) from the public Universe with the RPC enabled (note the checked `start_rpc` option):

 ![Cassandra install with RPC enabled](img/install-cassandra-with-rpc.png)

-Or, alternatively via the DC/OS CLI:
+Or, alternatively, you can install Cassandra via the DC/OS CLI:

     $ dcos package install --options=copt.json cassandra